-• Implement all citywide BMPs (refer to Chapter 2).
+• Implement BMP 1 through BMP 8 for all real property (refer to Section 2.1).

 Preparation and Application:

 - Train employees in the application and cleanup of paints, finishes, and coatings to reduce misuse and overspray.
 Document and keep all training records. - Use ground cloths or drop cloths underneath outdoor painting, scraping, sandblasting work, and properly clean and temporarily store collected debris after each use. - Use a catch basin cover, filter sock, or similarly effective runoff control device if dust, sediment or other pollutants may escape the work area.
 If catch basin filter socks are used onsite, maintain the filter regularly to prevent plugging.
 Stormwater contaminated with pollutants must not enter the drainage system.